soroushYousef/Torob-Clone/README.md

 - Bootstrap version 5

 ## Setup and Run
-To run this project, you need to install it locally using npm
+To run this project, you need to install it locally using npm <br />
+First , you need to install node.js from this [link](https://nodejs.org/en/) <br />
+Then , clone the code and open it with any editor. <br />
+Then , run the following command :
+$ cd ../Torob-Clone-Master